magjac/d3-graphviz/README.md

 ¹ Only has effect when the graphviz renderer instance is created.

-If the *useWorker* option is falsey, no web worker is used for the layout stage.
+If the *useSharedWorker* option is truthy, a [shared web worker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) will be used for the layout stage.
+Otherwise, if *useWorker* is truthy, a [dedicated web worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) will be used.
+If both are falsey, no web worker will be used.
 The rest of the options are described below.
 Only the specified options will be changed.
 The others will keep their current values.
 If *options* is a boolean it is taken to be the useWorker option (for backwards compatibility).

 #### Creating a Graphviz Renderer Using a Selector String or a Node